ottogiron/url_shortener/README.md

 # URL Shortener (WIP)

-Simple URL shortener implemented with scala and Cats.
+Simple URL shortener implemented with [Scala](https://www.scala-lang.org/) and [Cats](https://typelevel.org/cats/).
 This project is not meant for production use.
 The project is being used for educational content I'm creating.

 ## Tools and Libraries